 Though you may not have the same variety of menu options as your gluten-consuming dining companions when eating at someone else’s home, it’s still easy to overdo it during the holidays.
 And when you’re celebrating at a table that’s completely or largely gluten free, you face the same temptation to have “just one more bite.”

 From oversized portions to multiple trips to the buffet, alcohol overindulgence to sweets overload, you should be aware of what you put on your plate, keeping in mind that gluten-free specialty items can pack in more calories and fat.
 Mindless eating—that is, overeating without realizing it—also poses a problem.
 Many of the strategies that help curb mindless eating can be applied to holiday meals and parties as well.

 - Skip the appetizers.
 If you do partake in some hors d’oeuvres, go straight for the veggie plate and dole out two or three pieces at a time for a controlled portion size.
 This can be easy to do when you’re gluten free and most of the appetizers are not.

 - Pay attention to the size of the serving utensils—particularly if you are hosting the meal.
 The smaller the serving utensil, the less food you’ll take.
 Large spoons and scoops lead to bigger portions.

-- Particularly at holiday parties, alternate between an alcoholic beverage and water to limit your calories while still engaging in the social act of having a drink in your hand.
+- Particularly at holiday parties, alternate between an alcoholic beverages and water to limit your calories while still engaging in the social act of having a drink in your hand.

 - This is not a test and, yes, there are starving children in the world, but do not force yourself to eat every morsel on your plate.
 Eat until you are full.
 And then stop.

-- If you’re done eating but your plate still has food, put your napkin over your dish so that you can’t see what’s left and wont’ be tempted to continue picking.
+- If you’re done eating but your plate still has food on it, put your napkin over your dish so that you can’t see what’s left and won’t be tempted to continue picking.